Alachisoft/NCache-Samples/dotnetcore/SignalRChat/README.md

 	- Verify the "ConnectionStrings" tag
 	- Verify the options in "NCacheConfiguration"

-- By default this sample uses 'myReplicatedCache', make sure that cache is running.
+- By default this sample uses 'demoCache', make sure that cache is running.

 ### Build and Run the Sample